• Skip to main content

 A. Penglipuran Village: Uniform Houses and Pristine Environment

-Furthermore, Penglipuran Village is one of the traditional villages in Bali which has managed to maintain its traditional customs and architecture.
+Furthermore, Penglipuran Village is one of the traditional villages in Bali that has managed to maintain its traditional customs and architecture.
 As you enter the inner area of the village, you will see traditional houses that look very similar.

 Residents construct their homes from natural materials and immaculately maintain the village environment.